Carrick Castle Boat Club was founded on 10th February 1989.

 Please read the Carrick Castle Boat Club’s Constitution before signing this form as you must abide by this as a member.

 If you wish to apply for a mooring position too, please ask the Secretary to contact the Moorings Officer (Jim Graham) for a suitable mooring position for the size and weight of your boat.
-Once you have been allocated a mooring position you should send a cheque for the appropiate amount to the club so that a Crown Estate mooring tag can be applied for.
-Crown Estate Scotland Mooring Fee to club members is currently £40.00 per annum.
+Once you have been allocated a mooring position you should send a cheque for the appropriate amount to the club so that a Crown Estate mooring tag can be applied for.
+Crown Estate Scotland Mooring Fee to club members is currently £40.00 per annum in 2019.

 The club can also provide you with a Private Mooring tag free of charge (recommended) – see photo.
 The slipway gate and slipway are now managed by Carrick Castle Estate Lodge and you use it at your own risk.
 If your mooring should lose its Crown Estate Scotland mooring tag, the club charges £5.00 to obtain a replacement.